MadZen007/loveistough/README.md

-# LoveIsTough - Relationship Advice & Community Platform
+# loveistough-hub - Relationship Advice & Community Platform

 A modern web platform for relationship advice, community support, and expert insights.
 Built with a hub-and-spoke architecture optimized for Vercel deployment.